 A Brief Bio

-Shortly after his debut release in 2008, Sutter hit the national spotlight when his song “Weight of the World” became the Saskatchewan track on David Suzuki’s Playlist for the Planet (CBC and Universal Music).
-Since then, he has toured, released more albums, and played big stages and festivals.
-This spring, he will be releasing his fifth studio album “Truth and Lies," a compelling exploration of what it means to feel at home.
+Shortly after the release of his 2008 debut album, Sutter hit the national spotlight when his tune “Weight of the World” became the Saskatchewan track on David Suzuki’s Playlist for the Planet (CBC and Universal Music).
+Since then, he has toured, played big stages and festivals, and released four more albums.

 In the Press